Zahra Mahmoudjafari, PharmD, Chair

 Pharmacy SIG is Seeking Working Committee Members

-The American Society for Blood and Marrow Transplantation (ASBMT) Pharmacy Special Interest Group (SIG) is seeking enthusiastic and motivated pharmacists working in the area of Hematopoietic Stem Cell Transplantation (HCT) to participate on an ASBMT Pharmacy SIG Working Committee.
+The American Society for Transplantation and Cellular Therapy (ASTCT) Pharmacy Special Interest Group (SIG) is seeking enthusiastic and motivated pharmacists working in the area of Hematopoietic Stem Cell Transplantation (HCT) to participate on an ASTCT Pharmacy SIG Working Committee.

 Working committees include: advocacy/policy, communications, education, membership, program planning, and research.
 Please click here for additional information and the application.
 Additionally, if your term is ending on your current working committee and you are interested in continuing on that committee or joining a new one, then a new application form is needed.